Bennito L. Kelty

 Attendees wrote suggestions on a poster set up for feedback, with ideas including “reduce small business vacancies” and “increase connections to downtown.”
 One note said the BID’s “corridor cleanups are important” and another that “jazz events are terrific.”

-Five Points attracts nightlife to Welton Street with music venues like Cervantes and the Roxy Theater, and it’s the center of popular events like the annual Juneteenth Music Festival and the monthly First Friday Five Points Jazz Hop.
+Five Points attracts nightlife to Welton Street with music venues like Cervantes and the Roxy Theater, and it’s the center of such popular events as the annual Juneteenth Music Festival and the monthly First Friday Five Points Jazz Hop.

 Wanted: More Retail

 Darrell Numan, a lifelong Five Points resident, said he makes a living as the “eyes and ears” for commercial property owners trying to decide to whether to buy in the neighborhood.
-He grew up in Five Points, and attended Wednesday’s meeting to get a sense of what people felt about the neighborhood as it stands.
+He grew up in Five Points, and attended the March 25 meeting to get a sense of what people felt about the area as it stands today.
 Now in his seventies, Numan said that the Denver Fire Station 3 at 2563 Glenarm Place is the only building that looks the same.

-“It’s growing,” he said about Five Points.
+“It’s growing,” he said of Five Points.
 “We’ve got a lot of development of real estate, and following that, we’re getting businesses.
 A lot of it’s new.”

 “Can you come down here and buy something?
 A shirt?
 They don’t even have a 7-Eleven,” he noted.
 “There are a couple of small stores, don’t get me wrong, but you need a diverse area.
 Entertainment may catch your attention on the night they’re going out, but what about on their way home?
 What if you need a can of paint?
 There’s no hardware store.”